einsteinx2/lpcmod_os/README.md

 # README #

-This is the code repository for the LPCMod<s Xbox Modchip "OS".
+This is the code repository for the LPCMod's Xbox Modchip "OS".
 This code is based on the excellent Gentoox Loader software which is based on Cromwell.

 ### Required setup to build ###